Dhanireddy-Amarnthreddy/Basic-AndroidStudio/ImplicitIntent/README.md

 Thus a Simple Android Application to open google page using Implicit Intents using Android Studio is developed and executed successfully.

-Thus a Simple Android Application to open google page using Implicit Intents using Android Studio is developed and executed successfully.